ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/ucsc/livehd/20240611-ashwinbardhwaj/index.md

 ---
 Hi everyone!

 I'm Ashwin Bardhwaj, currently pursuing a bachelors in Electrical Engineering and Computer Science at UC Berkeley.
 I was recently involved in a project to implement a secure hardware encryption enclave in Verilog.
-That's why I was excited to work with the MASC group to evaluate how existing generalized LLMs (such as ChaptGPT 4 or StarCoder) can generate accurate Verliog/Chisel code from English and assist in the hardware development process.
+That's why I was excited to work with the MASC group to evaluate how existing generalized LLMs (such as ChatGPT 4 or StarCoder) can generate accurate Verliog/Chisel code from English and assist in the hardware development process.

 As part of [Micro Architecture Santa Cruz (MASC)](/project/osre23/ucsc/livehd) my [proposal](https://drive.google.com/file/d/1Fnr85lqrTs7OBohfHfSZI2K3wZU3zJm0/view?usp=sharing) under the mentorship of {{% mention renau %}} and {{% mention sgarg3 %}} looks to create a suite of benchmark programs for [HDEval](https://github.com/masc-ucsc/hdeval).